snozza/sockets_example/readme.md

 ### Introduction

 Simple server only package to demonstrate testing socket.io in node.
-Uses Socket.io-client to connect sockets from a test suite.
+Uses Socket.io-client to connect multiple sockets from a test suite.

 ### Languages/Platforms/Tools